philippe-heitzmann/NYCDSA_House_Prices_ML_Project3/README.md

 ### Machine Learning Takeaways

-Subsequent to Exploratory Data Analysis, Data Preprocessing and Feature Engineering our data, we apply **Ridge, Lasso, Random Forests Regressor, Gradient Boosting Regressor and XGBoost** machine learning models to this dataset in order to test the strengths and weaknesses of each model on this dataset.
+Subsequent to Exploratory Data Analysis, Data Preprocessing, Feature Engineering and Feature Selection on our data, we apply **Ridge, Lasso, Random Forests Regressor, Gradient Boosting Regressor and XGBoost** machine learning models to this dataset in order to test the strengths and weaknesses of each model on this dataset.
 Careful hyperparameter tuning of each model produced the following cross-validated negative Root Mean Squared Error scores and Kaggle Scores (lower is better) for each of our models:

 | Model             | Variables Used | CV Neg RMSE | Kaggle Score |
 |-------------------|----------------|-------------|--------------|